reneegreen816/PholdAPhage/README.md

 1. Define your T-number (T#)

    Using your genome length, define your T# using the parameters below (Luque et al., 2020).
-Main sizes for icosahedral symmetry, access more quasi-symmetry capsid sizes and assocaited lattice types in supplementary folders.
+Main sizes for icosahedral symmetry, access more quasi-symmetry capsid sizes and associated lattice types in supplementary document folder.

    Sizes defined by:
 <p align="center">